jkoshy01/Python-Challenge/README.md

   * Average of the in "Profit/Losses"

-  * The greatest increase
+  * Calculate The greatest increase

-  * The greatest decrease
+  * Calculate The greatest decrease